jewelsofthought/neshama/site/posts/tol/communities.md

 In this sacred space, the deeper the truth spoken, the more we can know the person who speaks.
 In this way we create a communal space, within which to recognise the areas of positive resonance, and the work/service necessary to enable, support and encourage the manifestation of those areas in the lives of those affected.

+## Affinity groups

+These communities are made up of affinity groups.
+Small groups of people who “like” one another, and are willing to make a commitment to meet every week.

+Start each meeting with an acknowledgement of Spirit in whichever way that is meaningful to all.
+In other words express the movement from the mundane to the Sacred, the passing through the _Machsom_, the barrier, that sits between the two.
+Like the skin, that separates, and thus both blocks and protects, the inner parts of your body from the outer.

+End each meeting with a blessing of gratitude to those Spirits that gathered to help and protect and guide this meeting.

+The tenet of the meeting is around the manifestation of a (w)holistic life.

+## Needs

 There is a lot of talk nowadays of how we need to live,[^4] a long list of the things we need in order to live a good life.

 On the physical side, it might be lots of money, and a big house and a nice car and a lovely wife and good children.
 On the emotional side it is to be kind, and caring, and loving and considerate.
 On the mental side, it is to be honourable, and true.
 On the spiritual side, it is to be humble and in service to the Divine, both within and without.[^5] “Love the Lord with your heart and your soul”.